suryapa1/agents-ai/labs.md

 ![Adding code for graph](./images/aa12.png?raw=true "Adding code for graph")

 6. After completing the merge and save, run the agent again.
 This time it should dump the graph information into a file named *index.html* in the same directory.
+(If you happen to get an error about read timeout when running it, just wait a minute or two and try again.

 ```
 python agent4.py